un-nf/404/README.md

 ```

 *UX on Firefox is much more stable for reasons that are not clear to me.
-Would love some insight.*
+Would love some insight.
+Google login works on Firefox.*

 #### 4a.
 Compile & attach eBPF program to TC egress hook (if using Linux)